Ruben-van-Breda/pbx-for-dummies/w2/day-09.md

 - Files: `day9_inbound_outbound.conf` with one LCR failover example
 - Notes: Pattern rationale, normalization to E.164, and a brief failover test log
 - Goal: Reliable inbound and outbound call routing with clear, maintainable patterns.

+---

+## ✅ Quiz — Day 9 (10 Questions + Answers)

+1) What does the pattern `_9NXXNXXXXXX` match?
+   - Answer: 9 followed by a 10-digit NANP number (1 digit N + 2 digit XX + 7 digit XXXXXXX).

+2) Where would you implement Least Cost Routing (LCR)?
+   - Answer: In outbound dialplan logic choosing among multiple trunks.

+3) What’s a common reason to normalize numbers to E.164?
+   - Answer: Provider requirements and consistency across routes and carriers.

+4) Give an example failover strategy when a trunk fails.
+   - Answer: Attempt trunk_backup if `DIALSTATUS` not `ANSWER` after trunk_primary.

+5) Why are overlapping/ambiguous patterns risky?
+   - Answer: They cause unexpected matches; specific patterns should precede broader ones.

+6) How can you block international calls by default?
+   - Answer: Omit matching patterns or explicitly reject, allow only known prefixes.

+7) What should inbound routes typically match?
+   - Answer: The DID format delivered by the carrier (e.g., E.164) mapped to contexts.

+8) Name a place to send inbound calls before an agent.
+   - Answer: IVR or queue context.

+9) What is a route loop and how to avoid it?
+   - Answer: Goto cycles among contexts without termination; ensure end states and conditions.

+10) What should you log in a failover test?
+   - Answer: Initial route, failure reason/status code, alternate trunk attempt, and final result.